vercel/next.js/docs/advanced-features/security-headers.md

 ### [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options)

-This header prevents the browser from attempting to guess the type of content if the `content-type` header is not explicitly set.
+This header prevents the browser from attempting to guess the type of content if the `Content-Type` header is not explicitly set.
 This can prevent XSS exploits for websites that allow users to upload and share files.
-For example, a user trying to download an image, but having it treated as a different `content-type` like an executable, which could be malicious.
+For example, a user trying to download an image, but having it treated as a different `Content-Type` like an executable, which could be malicious.
 This header also applies to downloading browser extensions.
 The only valid value for this header is `nosniff`.

 ```jsx
 {